Throwing a Holiday Party? Don’t Forget These 4 Things!

 Here’s our guide of all of the things you shouldn’t overlook this year, curated by our party planning experts at Lettuce Parties and Gem Catering and Events plus design tips from our interior design team.

 While the turkey is the star of the table, don’t overlook table decorations.
 Our interior design team has given their favorite table decor tips that don’t require purchasing a pricey centerpiece.
-Hint: go to the Dollar Store.
+Hint: you can buy your Giuliana Prosecco & centerpieces at Target.

 Flower Vase: Use a pumpkin or any other gourd as a flower vase.
 Cut a circle at the top around the stem base, hollow it out, wipe down the interior and let dry overnight — even paint it if you wish.
 Grab dried flowers and branches or fresh seasonal florals and arrange it inside for a unique and fun conversation piece.